sininen-taivas/ergo-oracle/README.md

 - `--value` - price as an unsigned int63

-# Update Script with value is equal USD Ergo price
+# Update Script with USD/ERG price value

 ## Usage